-- Sperm retrieval for the management of male related fertility problems is a separate clinical procedure and will be charged at payment by results rates to the CCG. - 16.2 Sperm retrieval for the management of male related fertility problems will be provided for men who, with their partner, will be eligible for NHS funded IVF treatment. - 16.3 Couples will have to self-fund sperm retrieval for vasectomised men even if the female partner also requires subfertility treatment.
+- Individual Funding Request (IFR). - 16.2 IFR funding will only be considered for the management of m ale related fertility problems for men who, with their partner, will be eligible for NHS funded IVF treatment. - 16.3 Couples will have to self-fund sperm retrieval for vasectomised men even if the female partner also requires subfertility treatment. - 16.4 Sperm retrieval for the management of male related fertility problems is a separate clinical procedure and if approved via IFR will be charged at payment by results rates to the CCG.